Athletes have routines. They have routines within routines.

 The risk is in how people react to a bad outcome.
 That’s the point where people get themselves into trouble.
 Was the process the problem or was it just a bad result?
 Not being able to separate the two leads to poor decisions and mistakes.

-I think most athletes know that their desired outcome, no matter how much they want it, is a really difficult thing to achieve.
+I think most athletes know that their desired outcome, no matter how much they want it, is an exceptional but difficult achievement.
 They can do all the right things and still get beat.
-Their process is designed to get the best probable results.
-And faith in that process plays a big part in not getting bogged down by losses (bad outcomes).
+Their process is designed to give them the best chance to succeed.
+And faith in that process plays a big part in not getting bogged down by bad outcomes.

-I also think that a lot of investors fail to understand that.
+I also think that not enough investors understand that.

-Imagine an athlete who scraps everything and starts from scratch because they failed to win a game or fell short of Olympic record results.
-Yet, many investors consistently do this when their portfolio returns don’t live up to their expectations or relative performance envy.
+Imagine an athlete who ditches their training regimen, scraps their routine, and starts from scratch because they failed to win one game or fell short in one race.
+Yet, many investors consistently do this when their portfolio returns don’t live up to their expectations or fall short thanks to relative performance envy one year.

 No matter how hard an investor tries they’ll never control the outcome — the returns.

 A sound process will never eliminate bad outcomes entirely.
-It can lower the chance of bad outcomes happening.
+It can, however, reduce the chance of bad outcomes occurring in the long run.
 So that, over time, a sound process will produce more good outcomes than bad.
+And faith in your process lets you focus on the task at hand and filter out the noise and distractions that abound in the stock market.